 DC Fast Charge (used most often in public charging stations) - this type of 480 V AC charger requires specialized, high-powered equipment and special equipment installed in the vehicle (be sure to ask a dealer about this before purchasing an EV if you’re interested in installing this type of charger at your home or business).
 On average, this type of charger delivers 60-80 miles of range per 20-minute charge.2

 Charge Locally!
-MPW’s EV charging station (coming soon!), a Level 2 charger, will be located in our front parking lot and available for the public to use.
+MPW’s EV charging station, a Level 2 charger, is located in our front parking lot and available for the public to use.
 You can find several other local public charging stations by using mobile apps that are available.
 These apps allow a user to find charging stations throughout the country, making it more convenient to charge your EV.
 Search your app store for "EV Charging App" or look for specific apps like EV Connect, PlugShare or ChargePoint.

 This article, Understanding Electric Vehicle Charging, provides some great detailed information that may further aid in your decision-making process on what type of charger might best suit your needs.